hashicorp/terraform-aws-vault/examples/vault-consul-ami/README.md

    SDK](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html).
 Usually, the easiest option is to set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.

-1. Use the [private-tls-cert module](/modules/private-tls-cert) to generate public and private keys for a TLS cert:
+1. Use the [private-tls-cert module](/modules/private-tls-cert) to generate a CA cert and public and private keys for a TLS cert:

-    1. Set the `dns_names` parameter to `vault.service.consul`, plus a public domain name (e.g. `vault.example.com`) if
+    1. Set the `dns_names` parameter to `vault.service.consul`.
+If you're using the [vault-cluster-public example](/examples/vault-cluster-public) and want a public domain name (e.g. `vault.example.com`), add that domain name here too.
-       you're using the [vault-cluster-public](/examples/vault-cluster-public) example.
     1. Set the `ip_addresses` to `127.0.0.1`.
-    1. For production usage, you should encrypt the private key (e.g. using  [KMS](https://aws.amazon.com/kms/)).
+    1. For production usage, you should take care to protect the private key by encrypting it (see [Using TLS certs](/modules/private-tls-cert#using-tls-certs) for more info).

 1. Update the `variables` section of the `vault-consul.json` Packer template to specify the AWS region, Vault version, Consul version, and the paths to the TLS cert files you just generated.